Update 2: - No Return Ticket - Just a Ride Report /w Pics - From the beginning

 Between Flaming Gorge and the Colorado Rockies there are not a lot of shady spots to pull over.
 We take advantage of any good shade along this road.

 Grand Junction CO: Here we look for supplies for camping tonight.
-The temps were in the high nineties.
-We stopped at a Wal-Mart.
-We couldn’t get out of there fast enough.
-We blast up into the foot hills of the Rockies and camped at Island Acers state park.
-Our camp spot was real close to the Colorado River.
+The temps are in the high nineties.
+We stop at a Wal-Mart and couldn’t get out of there fast enough.
+We blast up into the foot hills of the Rockies and camp at Island Acers state park.
+Our camp spot is super close to the Colorado River.
 This is a popular camping spot with a lot of activity.
-We ended up getting one of the better spots with shade, but that was all it had.
+We end up getting one of the better spots with shade, but that was all it have, a little shade.

-Fire Water: I woke up before Heidi today and went out to make coffee.
-We have been using plastic 750 ml vodka bottles for our water bottles.
+Fire Water: I wake up before Heidi as usual and go out to make coffee.
+We have been using plastic vodka bottles for our water bottles.
 They are flat shaped and a perfect fit for our tank panniers.
-Well, I poured some water in my tin coup and started to boil it.
+Well, I poured some water in my tin coup and start to boil it.
 Next thing I know the stove and cup are on fire.
-I pick up the cup with a camp handle and the water was on fire.
-I dumped the water on the ground and the ground was on fire.
+I pick up the cup with a camp handle and the water is on fire.
+I dump the water on the ground and the ground is on fire.
 Duh…!
-I boiled the vodka we had for cocktails.
+I boiled the vodka we have for cocktails.
 Heidi and I have a good laugh.
 Thank god this vodka bottle didn’t have a pour spout on it.
 I would have questioned my sanity….

 Today we are doing a short ride up into the mountains.
 The map shows a large national forest and a lot of camping.
 Sounds good…